skaman82/HW3_tracker/README.md

 • Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon

+• swiping back from the message detail view shows black screen (when you have a couple messages)

 • Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)

 ## Custom watchfaces